-The following management's discussion and analysis (the "MD&A") was prepared as at 22 November 2018 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three and nine months ended 30 September 2018.
-This MD&A should be read in conjunction with the unaudited interim financial statements for the three and nine months ended 30 September 2018 and 2017 and the audited consolidated financial statements and MD&A for the year ended 31 December 2017 and 2016.
+The following management's discussion and analysis (the "MD&A") was prepared as at 24 April 2019 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three months and year ended 31 December 2018.
+This MD&A should be read in conjunction with the audited consolidated financial statements for the year ended 31 December 2018 and 2017.